 But some perspective is called for.
 Most of New Zealand either has fibre or soon will.
 Many of the last 20 percent will get it eventually and a good number will have wireless alternatives.

 In the long run only a small fraction of the population gets the rough end of this.
 And they were always going to suffer anyway.
-The per-user cost of maintaining a copper network will rise as the total number of copper lines dwindles.
+The per-user cost of maintaining a copper line will rise as the total number of copper lines dwindles.

 Technology to the rescue